 STEP 4: TRIM CORNERS

 With a fabric scissor, clip the corners diagonally being careful not to cut into the stitching.
-This will help reduce the bulk
+This will help reduce the bulk when you turn the bookmark to the right side.

 STEP 5: TURN RIGHT SIDE OUT